Civil Rights

 PERSONAL INJURY DAMAGES

-If you our your loved has suffered physical or emotional injuries because of the misconduct of law enforcement, the law may permit you to recover past and future medical expenses and lost wages as well as amounts for physical and mental pain and suffering, loss of a body part or use of a body part, permanency, scars and disfigurement.
+For those who have suffered physical or emotional injuries because of the misconduct of law enforcement, the law may permit you to recover past and future medical expenses and lost wages as well as amounts for physical and mental pain and suffering, loss of a body part or use of a body part, permanency, scars and disfigurement.
 If you or your loved one was married at your time of injury, your or their spouse may be able to recover losses, including their lost services, society, affection, companionship and sexual relations.

 WRONGFUL DEATH DAMAGES